slatedocs/slate/source/includes/ios/_ios.md

 ## AccelerometerResponse

-AccelerometerResponse is a mapping to Accelerometer based data from the device that was sent and processed by the Emotions API.
+AccelerometerResponse is a mapping to Accelerometer based data from the device that was sent and processed by the **SensumAPI**.
 Realm typeobject which is persisted under the Response object.

 ### AccelerometerResponse Functions: Save